 She also met lots of people who cared a lot about shopping local, but when they got home from work the shops were closed.

 Jackie set about creating ShopAppy by cooking spaghetti bolognese and inviting local shopkeepers, friends and family round to her house to tell them her big idea.

-After many months of work, Jackie launched the ShopAppy site in her Yorkshire town of Saltaire and also nearby Otley, in November 2016.
+After many months of work, Jackie launched the ShopAppy site.

 Since launch, ShopAppy has grown to more towns across the UK.
 The site has started to make impact.
 ShopAppy towns are climbing the UK digital influence index, 91% of people are saying ShopAppy encourages them to shop local more and shops are reporting seeing new customers inspired to come into towns by the shop windows online.
 In 2019, Jackie introduced bookings so that people could book appointments, tables, events so that a wider range of businesses could take part and benefit from local people browsing on the platform.

 Jackie is delighted that it launched, she said